scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Note that link removal is not part of path discovery in SCION.
 For scheduled removal of links, operators let path segments expire.
 On link failures, endpoints route around the failed link by switching to different paths in the data plane (see {{I-D.dekater-scion-dataplane}} section "Handling Link Failures").

-To achieve scalability, SCION partitions ASes into ISDs and in an ideal topology the inter-ISD core network should be kept to a moderate size.
+To achieve scalability, SCION ASes are partitioned into ISDs and in an ideal topology the inter-ISD core network should be kept to a moderate size.
 For more specific observations, we distinguish between intra-ISD and core beaconing.

 ### Intra-ISD Beaconing {#intra-isd-beaconing}